turingschool/lesson_plans/ruby_04-apis_and_scalability/consuming_apis.markdown

 * Understand some common organizational patterns for public APIs
 * Practice retrieving nested data from multi-level JSON structures
 * Understand API tokens and application registration

+Iterations

+- Consuming API using `cURL` (raw HTTP) - Twitter
+Practice: students practice with instagram, github
+- Consuming API using Faraday (http in ruby)
+Practice: students practice with instagram, github
+- Consuming API using our own wrapper client around faraday
+Practice: students practice with instagram, github
+- Consuming API using open source wrapper gem
+Practice: students practice with instagram, github

+Supporting materials:

+- gist containing sample API tokens to use for each service

+Workshop: Building a rails app to fetch tweet data

 ## Structure